Working for Huntersville PD

 The Huntersville Police Department has been accredited through the Commission on Accreditation for Law Enforcement Agencies (CALEA) since 2008.

 The purpose of CALEA accreditation is to improve the delivery of public safety services by maintaining a body of up-to-date standards.
-The goal of CALEA accreditation is to strengthen crime prevention and control capabilities; formalize essential management procedures; establish fair and nondiscriminatory personnel practices; improve service delivery; solidify interagency cooperation and coordination; and increase community and staff confidence in the agency.
+The goal of CALEA accreditation is to strengthen crime prevention and control capabilities; formalize essential management procedures; establish fair and nondiscriminatory personnel practices; improve service delivery; solidify interagency cooperation and coordination; increase community and staff confidence in the agency.